Marie Skłodowska-Curie Postdoctoral Fellowships (PF)

 Support is foreseen for individual, trans-national fellowships awarded to the best or most promising researchers for employment in EU Member States or Associated Countries.
 Fellowships are either:

-- European Fellowships: They are held in EU Member States or Associated Countries and are open to researchers either coming to Europe or moving within Europe for a period of 12 to 24 months, and specifically to a country where the researcher has not resided or carried out their main activity for more than 12 months over the last 3 years prior to the call deadline.
+- European Fellowships: they are held in EU Member States or Associated Countries and are open to researchers either coming to Europe or moving within Europe for a period of 12 to 24 months, and specifically to a country where the researcher has not resided or carried out their main activity for more than 12 months over the last 3 years prior to the call deadline.
+Therefore, candidates who wish to apply with Ca' Foscari cannot have resided or carried out their main activity in Italy between 13/09/2020 and 13/09/2023.

-The European financial contribution for a Marie Curie Fellowship is a flat-rate for the entire period of the project.
-The average salary of a MSCA fellow in Italy is around 4000 euros per month, and is tax free.
+The European financial contribution for a Marie Skłodowska-Curie Postdoctoral Fellowship is based on unit costs for the entire period of the project.
 It provides the following entries yearly allocated:

 |Living allowance*||Mobility allowance||Family allowance|